Therapy And Mental Health: How To Find A Therapist For Your Relationship

 Identify your "no go" and "requirements" lists

 Some therapists may have backgrounds, specialties, or identities that better fit your needs.
 For example, some couples may prefer an LGBTQ+ or polyamorous therapist that understands their dynamic.
-For many couples, it can be important to find a therapist who themselves is a member of their religious, ideological, racial, ethnic, or LGBT+ community.
+For many couples, it can be important to find a therapist who is a member of their religious, ideological, racial, ethnic, or LGBT+ community.

 Before you meet with a provider, determine what you need from a therapist and why.
 Determine if there are any "no go" therapy modalities you don't want to partake in.
-For example, if you'd prefer a dialectical behavior therapy (DBT) approach and the therapist only offers cognitive-behavioral therapy, you might not benefit from services with them.
+For example, if you prefer a dialectical behavior therapy (DBT) approach and the therapist only offers cognitive-behavioral therapy, you might not benefit from services with them.

 Talk to family and friends

 Some of your family or friends may have gone to a therapist and have a recommendation they can offer.
 They might also have a negative experience to give to help you avoid therapists who may offer unprofessional advice.
 You can also seek a primary care physician or individual counselor referral.
-Some couples decide to start seeing one partner's individual therapist together for couples’ therapy.
+Some couples decide to start seeing one partner's individual therapist together for couples therapy.

 Research your options online